 I, for one, am appreciative of the work that went into fixing this fun piece of history.
 I have always liked seeing it when driving through the desert to Vegas, and it is great to see it actually working now.
 This is a fun stop for the whole family as it has a few unique exhibits, as well as a few benches and tables that you can sit and relax at.
 You can read about more fun stops in the small town of Baker here.

 Original Post from 2013

 Created over 20 years ago by the Young Electric Sign Company, the World’s Largest Thermometer is proudly located in the great state of California, in the small town of Baker.
 This town, known mainly as one of the few stops on the way to Vegas, has created this relic as a tribute to the record 134 degrees that was recorded in Death Valley in 1913.
 Since this is the highest temperature ever recorded in North America, it seems fitting that it would be in a town that prides itself as the gateway to Death Valley.

-With all of this being said, the thermometer is not actually working anymore.
-It was once a popular destination housed next to the Bob’s Big Boy, but ever since that went out of business the thermometer stopped working as well.
-It actually feels like a ghost town around the Bob’s Big Boy and the only people there with me was another bus of tourists stopping to look as well.
+With all of this being said, the thermometer is not working anymore.
+It was once a popular destination housed next to Bob’s Big Boy, but ever since that went out of business, the thermometer stopped working as well.
+It actually feels like a ghost town around Bob’s Big Boy, and the only people there with me was another bus of tourists stopping to look as well.

 Even so, you can still check it out if you are driving through to Vegas, it makes for a good picture.
-Who knows, it my even be turned back on in the near future.
+Who knows, it may even be turned back on soon.